Mike Tyson vs. Buster Douglas: In popular culture

-Douglas's upset against Tyson is the inspiration for The Killers' song "Tyson vs Douglas" from their Wonderful Wonderful album.
-Singer songwriter Brandon Flowers used the childhood memory of watching the seemingly invincible Tyson lose as the motivation for a song that's about "me and my family, and the way I’m perceived by my kids.
+Douglas's upset against Tyson is the inspiration for the song "Tyson vs Douglas" by the Killers from their fifth studio album, Wonderful Wonderful (2017).
+Frontman Brandon Flowers used the childhood memory of watching the seemingly invincible Tyson lose as the motivation for a song that's about "me and my family, and the way I’m perceived by my kids.
 I don’t want them to see me go down like Tyson."
 The song also features audio of the commentators for the fight.

+The fight is referenced in a short film by Paradigm Studios when a boxer, who came out of retirement, made a promise to his dying son; the short film also references how Douglas made a promise to his dying mother that he would win.

+In 1990, In Living Color made references to the fight in the "Three Champs and a Baby/Little Lady" sketches.
+In the first, Tyson prank calls Buster demanding a rematch, while in "Little Lady" Tyson uses an action figure to mock Douglas's loss to Holyfield.